Hesam-Eskandari/tech-school/flutter/01-basics.md

 ## Dart Notes
 - Private class members start with underscore: `_textContent`
 - Private members are accessible through the same file (and not just the class)
-- final properties are constant in runtime.
+- `final` properties are constant in runtime.
-- const properties are constant compile time.
+- `const` properties are constant compile time.
 - If all properties of a widget are final, then the constructor can become constant (For stateless widgets).
 - If a widget has a constant constructor, then it can have a const object: `const Text('Connect')`
--
+- See the `Text` widget [constructors](https://api.flutter.dev/flutter/widgets/Text-class.html#constructors).

 ## Flutter Notes
 - Since the state of a stateless widget cannot change after its creation, it is recommended to make all its properties `final`.
-- Flutter refreshed the frame 60 times per second.
+- Flutter refreshes the frame 60 times per second.
 It can also render 120 FPS if the device allows.
 - When the build method of a widget is called, it recreates that widget and all widgets in the child subtree of it.
 - A developer creates the widget tree.
 Flutter creates two other trees internally.
 The element tree and the render tree.
 - Each element in the element tree is pointing to a widget in the widget tree.